gitlabhq/gitlabhq/.gitlab/issue_templates/Documentation.md

 <!--

-* Use this description template for suggesting new docs or updates to existing docs.
+* Use this issue template for suggesting new docs or updates to existing docs.
   Note: Doc work as part of feature development is covered in the Feature Request template.

 * For issues related to features of the docs.gitlab.com site, see